japhero/ObsidianMain/Areas/Physics/Academic Physics Project/DUMP Research.md

 **The ocean can effect the climate because it transfers heat thought the globe this effects the movement of the water underneath the surface because the density of water effected by heat **

 # Ecology[^Ocean_Currents_and_marine_life ]
 - Traditionally ocean currents have not been used for marine biology
 - Some models are not accurate enough to predict the traversal of marine biology  "lacked resolution"
 	- "Nowadays, higher resolution models provide a far more realistic view of currents"
 - plankton drifts with currents
-- We can mesure the connectivity of 2 different ecological places with the newer current models.
-Basicaly how much marine biology is connected from one physical site to another because of the ocean currents and. how independant are different sites
+- We can measure the connectivity of 2 different ecological places with the newer current models.
+Basically how much marine biology is connected from one physical site to another because of the ocean currents and. how independent are different sites
 - "transforming our understanding of how insects travel large distances."
-- we can also mesure the currents backwards from data collected from animals.
+- we can also measure the currents backwards from data collected from animals.

 ==How is modeling important and what are the effects.== **Marine biology is effected by currents and the as the currents move around animals such as plankton which intern are nutrients for other animals this is important because it shows the importance of modeling of ocean currents.
 Overall this study shows how different physical places can be connected though the ocean currents.**

 &emsp;